edinburgh-napier/set09121/lectures/lecture11.md

 - Particle simulation forms the basis of many physics engines.
 - Particles are simply simulated elements (points) that we can apply the Laws of Motion to.
-    - The have a position, velocity, acceleration, etc.
+    - Particles have a position, velocity, acceleration, etc.
-- Particles are use for numerous graphical effects.
+- Particles are used for numerous graphical effects.
     - For example, smoke, fire, explosions, water, etc.

 ![image](assets/images/particle.jpg)<!-- .element width="60%" -->